Stefano314/NetworkAnalysisTest/README.md

 # NetworkAnalysisTest
-This is a test of a simple network generation/visualization and uploading everything on github using Git.
+This is a test of a simple network generation/visualization.
+Also I use this test to learn how to use GIT as a version controller.

 #================================================================================